Stay connected – follow us on WhatsApp

 Brahma and the Bilva Seed

-Brahma, the Creator, yearned to receive divine knowledge and engaged in intense, single-minded worship, meditating upon God Shiva.
-Pleased with his devotion, Shiva bestowed upon him a bilva seed and instructed Brahma that he should worship Him at the place where the seed would sprout within a muhurtha (48 minutes) of being sown, in order to receive divine knowledge (jnana upadesham).
-The seed sprouted within the auspicious moment at Thirukadavur, and hence this sacred place came to be known as Vilva Vanam.
+According to legend, Brahma, the Creator, longed to attain divine wisdom and therefore undertook intense penance, meditating upon Shiva with unwavering devotion.
+Pleased by his sincerity, Shiva bestowed upon him a sacred bilva seed and instructed him to worship at the place where the seed would sprout within a muhurtha (48 minutes) of being sown, promising to impart divine knowledge (jnana upadesham) there.
+Brahma sowed the seed, and it miraculously sprouted within the auspicious period at Thirukkadaiyur.
+In accordance with Shiva’s command, Brahma worshipped the Lord at this spot and received the desired spiritual wisdom.
+Owing to this divine event, the sacred place came to be known as Vilva Vanam (the Forest of Bilva Trees).

 The Pot of Nectar

-Not wishing to share the nectar (Amrita) obtained from the churning of the Ocean of Milk, the Devas carried it with them in a pot (kadam) and set out on their journey.
-En route, they halted at this place to bathe and temporarily placed the pot here.
-When they returned and attempted to lift it, they discovered that the pot could not be moved.
-The spot where the pot took root in the earth came to be known as Thirukadavur.
-As the pot assumed the form of a Shiva Linga and remained firmly established here, the presiding deity is worshipped as Amritaghateswarar.
+According to legend, the Devas, having obtained the sacred Amrita (nectar of immortality) from the churning of the Ocean of Milk, wished to keep it for themselves and carried it away in a pot (kadam).
+During their journey, they halted at this place to bathe and temporarily set the pot on the ground.
+However, when they returned and attempted to lift it, they found that it had become firmly rooted and could not be moved.
+The spot where the pot became established came to be known as Tiru-Kadaiyur.
+It is believed that the pot subsequently transformed into a Shiva Lingam, and Shiva manifested there as Amritaghateswarar, the Lord of the Nectar Pot, who continues to be worshipped in this temple.

 Ashta Veeratta Temple